Whatever You Believe

 "Whatever You Believe" is a song by the British singer-songwriter Mike Batt, which was originally recorded and released as a collaboration charity single featuring Batt with Jon Anderson of Yes and Steve Harley of Cockney Rebel.
-Released in 1988, the single tied-in with that year's ITV Telethon.
+Released in November 1988, the single tied-in with that year's ITV Telethon.
 The song was written and produced by Batt.

 Background

-Batt had written the song as the "Heineken/LBC Big Song".
 The song was performed during a live TV broadcast at Battersea Park in London on 3 May 1988, as part of the Thames/LWT charity fundraising effort for the ITV Telethon.
 Arranged and conducted by Batt, the song's performance saw him accompanied by Anderson and Harley on lead vocals, and backed by the Central Band of the Royal Air Force and the London-based Royal Choral Society.
 Furthermore, over 2,000 members of the general public contributed to the performance as a choir.
 Each person paid a donation to receive a copy of the song's sheet music to take part.
 The Central Band of the Royal Air Force appeared courtesy of Wing Commander Eric Banks.
 After this performance, Anderson, Harley and Batt would also record a studio version of the song.
-Later released as a single in November 1988, it failed to make a chart appearance in the UK.
+Later released as a single in November 1988, it failed to enter the top 100 of the UK Singles Chart.

 Release

-"Whatever You Believe" was released by Epic Records on 7" and 12" vinyl in the UK only.
+"Whatever You Believe" was released by Epic Records on 7-inch and 12-inch vinyl in the UK only.
 For the 7" vinyl release, the studio version of "Whatever You Believe" was the A-side and the ITV Telethon live version the B-side.
-The 12" vinyl release included a third track; the traditional "Deep is My Yearning (Morning Has Broken)", performed by the Central Band of the Royal Air Force.
-It was arranged and conducted by Eric Banks, and produced by Batt.
+The 12-inch release included a third track, the traditional "Deep is My Yearning (Morning Has Broken)", performed by the Central Band of the Royal Air Force.
+It was arranged and conducted by Eric Banks, and was produced by Batt.